Congress of joint European Neonatal Societies (jENS)

 In the last 4 years, jENS has developed into an important congress with around 2100 attendees.
 With an audience from all over Europe and overseas, jENS is a true international meeting, where neonatal physicians and nurses, paediatricians and parent representatives get together to discuss how neonatal care can be improved.

-On September 17, EFCNI is going to host two pre-courses, consisting of a morning course on “Emotional closeness and support”, featuring talks by Dr Gill Thomson (UK), the researcher Hannakaisa Niela-Vilén (Finland) and Prof. Renée Flacking (UK).
-The whole afternoon will be dedicated to family-centred care.
-Dr Margarita Tzaki, Dr Anastasia Kapetanaki, Dr Kalliopi Dritsakou and Dr Leli Vavouraki from the Elena Venizelou Hospital Athens will share a Greek best practice example how they introduced family-centred care in the challenging setting of a Greek hospital.
+On September 17, EFCNI is going to host pre-congress course on “Infant-family-centred developmental care”.
+The morning course has the title “Emotional closeness and support”, featuring talks by Prof. Renée Flacking (Sweden), the researcher Dr Hannakaisa Niela-Vilén (Finland) and Livia Nagy Bonnard from the parent organisation “Right(s) beside you” (Hungary).
+The afternoon course is also dedicated to family-centred care.
+Dr Margarita Tzaki, Dr Anastasia Kapetanaki, Dr Kalliopi Dritsakou and Dr Eleni Vavouraki from the Elena Venizelou Hospital Athens will share a Greek best practice example how they introduced family-centred care in the challenging setting of a Greek hospital.

 EFCNI will also chair a number of sessions on patient safety, cultural aspects of neonatal care, family-centred care, the importance of measuring the quality of care, and on an interdisciplinary approach in research.
 In addition, EFCNI will also launch two position papers, one on parenteral nutrition and one on RSV (respiratory syncytial virus).